Multivariate Jacobi and Laguerre polynomials, infinite-dimensional extensions, and their probabilistic connections with multivariate Hahn and Meixner polynomials: Introduction

-In this paper we will review multivariate orthogonal polynomials, complete with respect to weight measures given by $D_{\alpha}$ or $DM_\alpha$, that is, polynomials $\{G_n:n\in\mbb{N}^{d}\}$ satisfying We will call $\{G_n\}$ multivariate Jacobi polynomials if (\ref{opdef}) is satisfied with $\mu=D_{\alpha}$, and multivariate Hahn polynomials if $\mu=DM_{\alpha}$.
-Here $c_m$ are positive constants.
-Completeness means that, for every function $f$ with finite variance (under $\mu$), there is an expansion where \\ Systems of multivariate orthogonal polynomials are not unique, and a large number of characterizations of $d$-dimensional Jacobi and Hahn polynomials exist in literature.
-We will focus on a construction of Jacobi polynomials, based on a method originally proposed by Koornwinder \cite{Koo75} which has a strong probabilistic interpretation, by means of which we will be able to: (1) describe multivariate Hahn polynomials as \emph{posterior} mixtures of Jacobi polynomials, in a sense which will become precise in section \ref{sec:hahn}; (2) construct, in Section \ref{sec:lag}, a system of multiple Laguerre polynomials, orthogonal with respect to the product probability measure with (3) derive, in section \ref{sec:meix}, a new class of multiple Meixner polynomials as posterior mixtures of the Laguerre polynomials mentioned in (2); (4) obtain polynomials in the multivariate Hypergeometric distribution by taking the parameters in the Hahn polynomials to be negative; (5) obtain (Section \ref{sec:rank}) asymptotic results as the dimension $d$ is let to go to infinity with $|\alpha|\rightarrow|\theta|>0.$ \\ The intricate relationship connecting all the mentioned systems of polynomials is entirely explained by the relationship existing among the respective weight measures, which becomes more transparent under a probabilistic approach; with this in mind we will begin the paper with an introductory summary (Section \ref{sec:distn}) of known facts from the theory of probability distributions.
-Section \ref{sec:jac} is devoted to multivariate Jacobi polynomials, whose structure will be the building block for the subsequent sections: Multiple Laguerre in Section \ref{sec:lag}, Hahn in Section \ref{sec:hahn}, Meixner in section \ref{sec:meix}. \\ It is worth observing that the posterior-mixture representation of multivariate Hahn polynomials shown in proposition \ref{prp:mh} is obtained without imposing \emph{a priori} any Bernstein-B\'{e}zier form to the Jacobi polynomials, and nevertheless it agrees with recent interpretations of Hahn polynomials as Bernstein coefficients of Jacobi polynomials in such a form (\cite{W06, S07}), a result for which a new, more probabilistic proof is offered in Section \ref{sec:bb1}.
-Along the same lines one can view the Meixner polynomials obtained in Proposition \ref{prp:mmeix} as re-scaled Bernstein coefficients of our multiple Laguerre polynomials, as shown in Section \ref{sec:bb2}. \\ On the other hand, our construction of Hahn polynomials is in terms of mixtures over polynomials in independent random variables, and as such, our derivation is closely related to the original formulation of multivariate Hahn polynomials, as weighted products of univariate Hahn polynomials, proposed decades ago by Karlin and Mac Gregor \cite{KMG75}. \\
+Systems of multivariate orthogonal polynomials are not unique, and a large number of characterizations of $d$-dimensional Jacobi and Hahn polynomials exist in literature.
+We will focus on a construction of Jacobi polynomials, based on a method originally proposed by Koornwinder \cite{Koo75} that has a strong probabilistic interpretation.
+Based on this, we will re-interpret the role of Jacobi polynomials in the construction of multivariate Hahn and several other well-known classes of multivariate orthogonal polynomials.
+In particular, we will (1) describe multivariate Hahn polynomials as \emph{posterior} mixtures of Jacobi polynomials, in a sense which will become precise in Section \ref{sec:hahn}; (2) construct, in Section \ref{sec:lag}, a new system of multiple Laguerre polynomials, orthogonal with respect to the product of several gamma probability distributions with identical scale parameters; (3)~derive, in Section \ref{sec:meix}, a new class of multiple Meixner polynomials as posterior mixtures of the Laguerre polynomials mentioned in (2); (4) obtain polynomials in the multivariate hypergeometric distribution by taking the parameters in the Hahn polynomials to be negative; (5)~obtain (Section \ref{sec:rank}) asymptotic results as the dimension $d\rightarrow\infty$ with $|\alpha|:=\sum_{i=1}^{d}\alpha _i\rightarrow|\theta|>0,$ by considering size-biased Dirichlet measures.